 - irritation, pain, tenderness, redness, warmth, or swelling at the injection spot

 If you experience any of the following symptoms, or any of the symptoms described in the IMPORTANT WARNING section, stop using ciprofloxacin injection and call your doctor immediately or get emergency medical help:

 - severe diarrhea (watery or bloody stools) that may occur with or without fever and stomach cramps (may occur up to 2 months or more after your treatment)

 - swelling of the eyes, face, mouth, lips, tongue, throat, hands, feet, ankles or lower legs

 - dark urine

 - light colored stool

 - joint or muscle pain

 Ciprofloxacin injection may cause problems with bones, joints, and tissues around joints in children.
-Ciprofloxacin injection should not normally be given to children younger than 18 years of age unless they have certain serious infections that cannot be treated with other antibiotics or they have been exposed to anthrax in the air.
+Ciprofloxacin injection should not normally be given to children younger than 18 years of age unless they have certain serious infections that cannot be treated with other antibiotics or they have been exposed to plague or anthrax in the air.
 If your doctor prescribes ciprofloxacin injection for your child, be sure to tell the doctor if your child has or has ever had joint-related problems.
 Call your doctor if your child develops joint problems, such as pain or swelling, while using ciprofloxacin injection or after treatment with ciprofloxacin injection.

 Talk to your doctor about the risks of using ciprofloxacin injection or giving ciprofloxacin injection to your child.